 I’m All Wound Up

 Before spending an afternoon up in New Haven, I drove further south down to Stratford for lunch.
-It was a Sunday in December, so I was happy to go have a beer at a bar with a lunch on my list while watching football.
+It was a Sunday in December, so I was happy to go and have lunch and a beer while watching football.
 Once off of I-95 and snaking my way along the train tracks in Stratford, I found my way to the Windmill.
-It’s smack dab in the middle of a working class mixed race neighborhood on a corner next to a bunch of residences.
+It’s smack dab in the middle of a working class diverse neighborhood on a corner next to a bunch of residences.

 In other words, my kind of bar.
 They probably serve short beers too, something I love.

 There is some debate among Windmill’s most devoted culinary fans as to whether it’s better to dine mid-day or late-night.
 The decision is based on the condition of the hot dogs on the grill.
 Some people believe they are plumper, juicier, and better early in the day.
 Others contend that it’s the all-day slow-sizzle that gives these hot dogs their special character, which is attained only by the start of cocktail hour.

 The truth is that great numbers of regular customers of the Windmill pay no attention to the status of the hot dogs.
 Many people come to this 1930s-era bar not to eat, but for a friendly beer and a game of pool at the table in back, or maybe to listen to music in the adjoining room with its small bandstand.
 The nostalgia quotient at the Windmill is immense.
 During the day, light filters in through glass brick windows that suffuse the rooms with the magic glow of a neighborhood corner tavern that looks impervious to modern life.